• Skip to primary navigation

 • Salt: To balance sweetness.

 • Cinnamon: Use high-quality cinnamon.
-It makes a big difference in taste.
-I prefer Ceylon Cinnamon by a company called Simply Organic, which can be found at Whole Foods and a few other supermarkets.
+It makes a difference in taste.
+I prefer Ceylon Cinnamon by a company called Simply Organic, which can be found at Whole Foods and a few other specialty supermarkets.

 To learn more about these cookie ingredients, see my Guide to Cookie Ingredients.